meltygroup/cookiecutter-aiohttp/README.md

 # cookiecutter-aiohttp-project

-A cookiecutter template to generate Melty's AioHTTP Python projects.
+A cookiecutter template to bootstrap an aioHTTP server.

 ## Prerequisites